yugach/Loan-Calculator/readme.md

 - interest
 - years to replay

-and the app calculate the amount they are to replay using the inputed values.
+and the app calculate the amount they are to replay monthly using the inputed values.

 # Worthy of note